JBFaner/demo-repo/README.md

-#First demo on GitHub
+# First demo on GitHub

-try ko lang
+binago ko to